[Cheat Sheet] Rule 10b5-1 Changes to Know

 C. Max Magee, Principal, Research Operations

-Beginning April 1, 2023, companies will begin following the SEC’s largest overhaul to Rule 10b5-1 since the rule’s inception in 2000.
-The rule changes will have meaningful impacts both on the level of disclosure around 10b5-1 plans and transactions and on insider behavior.
+As of April 1, 2023, companies have been following the SEC’s largest overhaul to Rule 10b5-1 since the rule’s inception in 2000.
+The rule changes have had meaningful impacts both on the level of disclosure around 10b5-1 plans and transactions as well as on insider behavior.

-In this article, I’ll dive into upcoming changes to Rule 10b5-1 and share the impacts they may have.
+In this article, I’ll dive into changes to Rule 10b5-1 and examine the impacts of those changes and how they have been positive for investors.

 What Is Rule 10b5-1?
 A Refresher